 ABOUT NINA FREUDENHEIM GALLERY

 Nina Freudenheim has owned and operated the Nina Freudenheim Gallery in Buffalo, NY since the gallery opened in 1975.
-For the last 40 years, she has continued to have a strong commitment to supporting and exhibiting the finest in contemporary art, craft, and photography throughout the United States and abroad.
+For more than 40 years, she has continued to have a strong commitment to supporting and exhibiting the finest in contemporary art, craft, and photography throughout the United States and abroad.
 The exhibition program includes one person exhibitions by gallery artists as well as group exhibitions based on the themes and ideas of well-established and emerging artists.

 Along with managing the gallery, Nina Freudenheim also offers fine art consulting services.
 Over the years, she has served as advisor, consultant, and appraisal expert to many corporations and institutions in Buffalo and the surrounding areas.
 Her expertise in fine arts collections has also led her to serve as consultant and project director on numerous public art projects.

 In the 1980’s the Niagara Frontier Transportation Authority embarked in the construction of a Light Rail Rapid Transit System for which Nina Freudenheim directed the inclusion and integration of artwork.
 Artists commissioned for the project included Stephen Antonakos, Harvey Breverman, Scott Burton, Charles Clough, Richard Friedburg, Sam Gilliam, Sharon Gold, Richard Gubernick, Ray Hassard, Margie Hughto, Aleksandra Kasuba, Joyce Kozloff, Craig Langager, Latin Gallery, Robert Lobe, Beverly Pepper, John Pfahl, Milton Rogovin, George Sugarman, Carson Waterman and George Woodman.